+As the smfCfgInterfaceTable sparsely augments the IfTable.
+Hence,

+- + an entry cannot exist in smfCfgInterfaceTable without a corresponding entry in the ifTable. - + if an entry in the ifTable is removed, the corresponding entry (if it exists) in the smfCfgInterfaceTable MUST be removed. - + the smfCfgIfStatus can have a value of 'enabled' or 'disabled' independent of the current value of the ifAdminStatus of the corresponding entry in the ifTable.

+The values of the objects smfCfgAdminStatus and smfCfgIfAdminStatus reflect the up-down status of the SMF process running on the device and on the specific interfaces respectively.
+Hence,

-The value of the smfCfgIfAdminStatus is independent of the value of the associated ifAdminStatus.
-The value of the smfCfgIfAdminStatus can be 'enabled' or 'disabled' when the value of the smfCfgAdminStatus is 'enabled'.
-However, if the value of the smfCfgAdminStatus is 'disabled', then all rows in the smfCfgInterfaceTable MUST be removed.
+- + the value of the smfCfgAdminStatus can be 'enabled' or 'disabled' reflecting the current running status of the SMF process on the device. - + the value of the smfCfqIfAdminStatus can be 'enabled' or 'disabled' if the value of the smfCfgAdminStatus is set to 'enabled'. - + if the value of the smfCfgAdminStatus is 'disabled', then the corresponding smfCfgIfAdminStatus objects MUST be set to 'disabled' in the smfCfgInterfaceTable. - + once the value of the smfCfgAdminStatus changes from 'disabled' to 'enabled', it is up to the management system to make the corresponding changes to the smfCfqIfAdminStatus values back to 'enabled'.

-If the value of smfCfgIfAdminStatus is 'disabled', then the value of the corresponding smfCfgIfRowStatus MUST be set to 'notInService'.
-While the value of smfCfgIfRowStatus MAY be 'active' or 'notInService' when smfCfgIfAdminStatus is set to 'enabled', depending on the state of

 '''

-the other objects in the corresponding row."

 REFERENCE

+'''

+'''

 "RFC 2863 - The Interfaces Group MIB, McCloghrie,

 K., and F. Kastenholtz, June 2000."

 ::= { smfConfigurationGroup 14 }

-smfCfgInterfaceEntry OBJECT-TYPE

-SmfCfgInterfaceEntry

-SYNTAX
+'''

-MAX-ACCESS not-accessible
+smfCfgInterfaceEntry OBJECT-TYPE SYNTAX SmfCfgInterfaceEntry MAX-ACCESS not-accessible STATUS current DESCRIPTION

-STATUS

-current

-DESCRIPTION

-"The SMF interface entry describes one SMF

-interface as indexed by its ifIndex.
+"The SMF interface entry describes one SMF interface as indexed by its ifIndex.

-The objects in this table are persistent and when

-written the device SHOULD save the change to

-non-volatile storage.
-For further information

-on the storage behavior for these objects, refer

-to the description for the smfCfgIfRowStatus
+The objects in this table are persistent and when written the device SHOULD save the change to non-volatile storage.
+For further information on the storage behavior for these objects, refer to the description for the smfCfgIfRowStatus object."

-object."

 INDEX { smfCfgIfIndex }

+'''

 ::= { smfCfgInterfaceTable 1 }

-SmfCfgInterfaceEntry ::=
+SmfCfqInterfaceEntry ::=

 SEQUENCE {

+smfCfgIfIndex

 InterfaceIndexOrZero,

-smfCfgIfIndex

-smfCfgIfName

-SnmpAdminString,

 smfCfgIfAdminStatus SmfStatus,

 smfCfgIfSmfUpTime TimeTicks,

 smfCfgIfRowStatus RowStatus

+}

+'''

+'''

 smfCfgIfIndex OBJECT-TYPE

 SYNTAX InterfaceIndexOrZero

 MAX-ACCESS not-accessible

-STATUS

-current
+STATUS current

 DESCRIPTION

 "The ifIndex for this SMF interface.
 This value

 MUST correspond to an ifIndex referring

 to a valid entry in The Interfaces Table.

 If the manager attempts to create a row

 for which the ifIndex does not exist on the

 local device, then the agent SHOULD issue

 a return value of 'inconsistentValue' and

 the operation SHOULD fail."

 REFERENCE

 "RFC 2863 - The Interfaces Group MIB, McCloghrie,

 K., and F. Kastenholtz, June 2000."

-'''

-'''

 ::= { smfCfgInterfaceEntry 1 }

-smfCfgIfName OBJECT-TYPE

-SYNTAX

-SnmpAdminString

-MAX-ACCESS read-only

-STATUS

-current

-DESCRIPTION

-"The textual name of the interface.
-The value of this

-object SHOULD be the name of the interface as assigned by

-the local device.
-This can be a text-name, such as 'le0'

-or a simple port number, such as '1',

-depending on the interface-naming syntax of the device.

-If there is no local name or this object is otherwise not

-applicable, then this object contains a zero-length string."

-::= { smfCfgInterfaceEntry 2 }

 smfCfgIfAdminStatus OBJECT-TYPE

-SmfStatus

-SYNTAX
+SYNTAX SmfStatus

 MAX-ACCESS read-create

-current

-STATUS
+STATUS current

 DESCRIPTION

 "The SMF interface's administrative status.

 The value 'enabled' denotes that the interface

 is running the SMF forwarding process.

 The value 'disabled' denotes that the interface is

 currently external to the SMF forwarding process.

-The value of the smfCfqIfAdminStatus MAY be either

-'enabled' or 'disabled' when the value of the
+When the value of the smfCfgAdminStatus is

-smfCfgAdminStatus object is 'enabled'.
-When the

-value of the smfCfgAdminStatus is 'disabled', then
+'disabled', then the corresponding smfCfgIfAdminStatus

-all rows in this table MUST be removed.
+objects MUST be set to 'disabled' in the

+smfCfgInterfaceTable.

 The default value for this object is 'enabled(1)'.

 This object SHOULD be persistent and when

 written the device SHOULD save the change to

 non-volatile storage."

 DEFVAL { enabled }

-::= { smfCfgInterfaceEntry 3 }
+::= { smfCfgInterfaceEntry 2 }

 smfCfgIfSmfUpTime OBJECT-TYPE

 SYNTAX TimeTicks

 MAX-ACCESS read-only

 STATUS current

 DESCRIPTION

 "The time (in hundredths of a second) since

 '''

+'''

-this interface SMF process was last re-initialized.
-The interface SMF process is re-initialized when the corresponding 'smfCfgIfRowStatus' object transits to the 'active' state."
+this interface SMF process was last

+re-initialized.
+The interface SMF process

+is re-initialized when the corresponding

+'smfCfgIfRowStatus' object transits to

+the 'active' state."

-::= { smfCfgInterfaceEntry 4 }
+::= { smfCfgInterfaceEntry 3 }

+'''

 smfCfgIfRowStatus OBJECT-TYPE

 SYNTAX RowStatus

 MAX-ACCESS read-create

 STATUS current

 DESCRIPTION